 We expect to receive more good applications than we can support in this first phase of our reopened National Lottery Grants for Heritage funding.
-Good applications not funded within this first phase may be considered within the second phase of funding due to open in February.
+Good applications not funded within this first phase may be considered within the second phase of funding due to open on 8 February.
+Find out more.

 This is a rolling programme so there are no deadlines.
 You can apply whenever you are ready, and we will assess your application within eight weeks.
 Your proposals will then be discussed at the next decision meeting.